ABOUT

 more context for the curious:

-convinced my calling was in medicine, i spent several years post-grad researching how adolescent trauma informs adult psychoneuroimmunology. in so many words, what happens is - marks left on us by the shit we endure transforms us in both material immaterial ways.there came a point where i realized there was only so much i could do to change a system designed to negate healing. i yearn to express myself and thus etching designs onto skin has become the perfect medium to blend my art practice with my understanding of anatomy and pursuit of life-force-giving. tattooing causes injury, and i approach this practice with the intention of minimizing trauma. it’s a beautiful thing to witness transformation from marks made consensually and collaboratively. with encouragement and a gift from my partner, i formally pivoted and took up needlework creatively in 2020. i’m much happier for it.
+they were supportive but in the well-meaning-yet-traditional-immigrant kind of way. i studied cognitive science in college and spent several years post-grad researching how adolescent trauma informs adult psychoneuroimmunology. in so many words, marks left on us by the shit we endure transform us in both material & immaterial ways.eventually i realized there was only so much i could do to change a system (western medicine) designed to negate healing; thus tattooing became the perfect medium to blend my art practice with my understanding of anatomy. it’s a beautiful thing to witness transformation from marks made consensually and collaboratively. with lots of encouragement and a gift from my partner, i pivoted and took up needlework creatively in 2021. i’m much happier for it.

-for millennium humans have used tattoos to heal, weave narratives together, build community, cast spells, and bring our bodies closer to our visions of them. perhaps this is why i’m drawn to textile motifs, geometry, and the negative space within blackwork tattoos. by withstanding our environment, experiencing ritualistic changes to our bodies, we might grow to love and imbue outselves in it. this affirms my belief that our bodies resemble clay, in that they hold a memory of how they’ve been handled, and they transform under special circumstances.this sacred practice, i hope, will leave you becalmed, in stasis, forever changed.
+for millennium humans have used tattoos to heal, weave narratives, build community, cast spells, and bring our bodies closer to our visions of them. by withstanding our environment, experiencing ritualistic changes to our bodies, we might grow to love and imbue outselves in it. this affirms my belief that our bodies resemble clay, in that they hold a memory of how they’ve been handled, and they transform under special circumstances.this sacred practice, i hope, will leave you becalmed, in stasis, forever changed.